Skip to main content

 The Credible Service Panel shows your organization’s structure.
 Find it at the bottom of the Explorer view (Cmd+Shift+E on Mac, Ctrl+Shift+E on Windows/Linux): Credible Service Panel in Cursor Here you can view:

-• Projects: Logical groupings of related packages and connections
+• Environments: Logical groupings of related packages and connections

 • Connections: Managed database connections (no local credentials needed)